CSC690TermProject/In-the-Middle2/README.md

 # Dine in the Middle
-Term Project for CSC690, App Development (iOS): a Swift app that finds the median point between two locations and displays a TableView of restaurants by top rated reviews.
+Term Project for CSC690, App Development (iOS): a Swift app that finds the median point between two locations and displays a Table View of restaurants by top rated reviews.

 #### Mock-up/Wireframe:
 ![alt text](https://preview.ibb.co/fttWsS/IMG_4917.jpg)
 ##### Map View:
 - Contains two text fields to contain locations A and B.
-- 'Dine' button will mark the the median point on the map then take them to the Table View.
+- When the 'Dine' button is pressed, it will take in the coordinates of the two locations and use Google's interpolate function to find the median point.
+The median point will be marked, then display the Table View.
 - Menu Bar item will be used to represent the nice to have features.
 ##### Table View:
 - Contains cells that has information about restaurants around the median point.